Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 EOTech is the primary name in the game of friendly reticles for those with astigmatism.

-Decades ago, they came up with the original -0 reticle with its 68 MOA ring and single MOA dot in the center.
-The -2 features the same 68 MOA ring with two dots.
+Decades ago, they came up with their original reticle featuring a 68 MOA ring and a single MOA dot in the center.
+They later offered an updated “-2” reticle, which uses the same 68 MOA ring, but with two dots.

-While it remains astigmatism-friendly, the XPS3-2 provides you with two dots tuned to 5.56 with a second dot for 500-yard shots.
+While it remains astigmatism-friendly, the EXPS3-2 provides two dots tuned to 5.56 and a second dot for 500-yard shots.

 EOTech EXPS3 Drop Damage